Mary Wilson B.A. (Psychology), Cert.Ed., P.G.Dip.Integrative Psychotherapy

 Areas of counselling I deal with

 I offer a free introductory session of approximately 55 minutes.
-For clients who can attend in Leyland I offer £10 discount on my hourly fee of £55
+My hourly fee is £55